Skip to main content

 An abnormally large HTML response size can mean that a large piece of data was exfiltrated.
 For the same credit card database we used as an example in the previous IOC, the HTML response would be about 20 – 50 MB which is much larger than the average 200 KB response one should expect for any typical request.

-Hackers and attackers have to use a lot of trial and error to get what they want from your system.
-These trials and errors are IOCs, as hackers try to see what kind of exploitation will stick.
-If one file, maybe that same credit card file, has been requested many times from different permutations, you could be under attack.
-Seeing 500 IPs request a file when typically there would be 1, is an IOC that needs to be checked on.
+The latest security protection can identify this behavior as part of anomalous access by IP address.
+If one file, maybe that same credit card file, has been requested multiple times from different permutations, you could be under attack.
+Seeing several IPs request a file when typically there would be 1, is an IOC that needs to be checked on.
+If these attempts are missed and access to the environment is gained, threat actors have a “playbook” they execute.

 8. Mismatched Port-Application Traffic

-If you have an obscure port, attackers could try to take advantage of that.
-Oftentimes, if an application is using an unusual port, it’s an IOC of command-and-control traffic acting as normal application behavior.
+Attackers could try to take advantage of common ports.
+There are readily available programs like Nmap or Shodan that threat actors use to identify what ports are being used and to target an organization externally.
+This action is an IOC of command-and-control traffic acting as normal application behavior.
 Because this traffic can be masked differently, it can be harder to flag.

 9. Suspicious Registry